About the Off-Site Levy

 Through the Municipal Government Act (MGA), The City can set an Off-site Levy Bylaw.

 The bylaw was unanimously approved by City Council on Jan.
 11, 2016 and amended on Dec.
 31, 2019.
-The City conducted thorough stakeholder consultation with members of the land development and home building industry to ensure a transparent and fair process in developing the new bylaw.
+The City conducted thorough partner consultation with members of the land development and home building industry to ensure a transparent and fair process in developing the new bylaw.

 Some of the required infrastructure to support new communities was not included in the 2016 bylaw.
 The following amendments were necessary to ensure a funding source exists for the new infrastructure.